toptensoftware/CantabileTranslations/readme.md

 Currently Cantabile doesn't include any official language translations so you'll need to manually install these files in order to use them:

-1. Locate the file for the language you're interested in from the [translations repository](https://bitbucket.org/toptensoftware/cantabiletranslations/src).
+1. Locate the file for the language you're interested in from the [translations repository](https://github.com/toptensoftware/cantabiletranslations).
 2. Click the file to view it and then download it by right clicking the "Raw" button at the top right and choosing Save As.
 3. Copy the file to the same location as Cantabile.exe, typically:
 	* `C:\Program Files\Topten Software\Cantabile 3.0`, or
 	* `C:\Program Files (x86)\Topten Software\Cantabile 3.0`, or

-To quickly locate Cantabile.exe, right click on it's short cut in the Windows Start menu, choose Properties and click the Open File Location button.
+To locate Cantabile.exe, right click on it's short cut in the Windows Start menu, choose Properties and click the Open File Location button.

 You'll need to restart Cantabile if it's already running.

 ## Switching Languages

-Cantabile doesn't provide a setting for which language to use.
-Rather it uses the language selected in the operating system.
-To switch languages you need to close Cantabile, change the language in the operating system and restart Cantabile.
+Once a translation file has been installed to the correct location you can switch languages in Cantabile -> Tools -> Options -> General -> User Interface -> Language.

+If you choose "Use System Setting" Cantabile will try to match to the Windows language selection.

 # Notes for Translators